acumos/vm-predictor/README.md

                         'hour', 'minute'])
   -M ML_PLATFORM, --ML_platform ML_PLATFORM
-                        specify machine learning platform to use (default: SK) -R, --is_raw_data     for the push and dump options, perform feature processing (default: False)
-  -a PUSH_ADDRESS, --push_address PUSH_ADDRESS
+                        specify machine learning platform to use (default: SK) -a PUSH_ADDRESS, --push_address PUSH_ADDRESS
                         server address to push the model (default: ) -d DUMP_PICKLE, --dump_pickle DUMP_PICKLE
                         dump model to a pickle directory for local running (default: )

+  (only for single-model mode)
+  -R, --is_raw_data     for the push and dump options, perform feature
+                        processing (default: False)
 ```